WHAT IS OESTROGEN?

 The Oestrogen hormone under a very technical magnifying scope would look like this:

-Possessing too much Oestrogen within the breast can lead to breast cancer, which can be recovered but can also cause death.
-Oestrogen levels need to be closely monitored whilst taking any types of artificial products as if you use too much it can be dangerous.
-Do read the boxes with how much of the different components within the artificial hormone products before using so you know that it is not too much and how much to put on.
+Possessing too much Oestrogen within the breast can lead to breast cancer.
+Oestrogen levels need to be closely monitored whilst taking any types of artificial products, using too much of any phytoestrogen product can be dangerous.
+Do read the amount recommended to take of any given product.

 Oestrogen is known to increase the size of breast cancer cells.
 Some women who may experience puberty early or might be going through menopause to late have a higher risk than others of getting breast cancer.
 If you do experience any of these please do regularly catch up with your GP and talk to them regarding this.